anamitsutani/portfolio_manager_team03/README.md

 Based on your transactions and holdings, there are performance metrics taken to show portfolio performance.
 Among those are daily gain, total unrealized gains, and P&L.

 ### Daily Gain
-Daily gain for a single asset (in dollars) = Asset's current value - Asset's closing price from yesterday
+Daily gain for a single asset (in dollars) = Asset's current value - Asset's closing value from yesterday

 The total daily gain, $T$, is the sum of the daily gain for all assets currently held by the user.

-The total value of the portfolio held previously, $P$, is the sum of the closing prices of the assets.
+The total value of the portfolio held previously, $P$, is the portfolio value at close yesterday.

 Daily gain (%) = $(\frac{T}{P}) \cdot 100$